onflow/flow/agendas/2024/sprint-kickoff/2024-04-26-Flow-Sprint-Kickoff.md

 ### **Core Protocol** \[Jerome]
 Cycle Objective(s):

-* Translate crypto performance improvements to consensus block rate increase
+* Translate crypto performance improvements to consensus block rate increase [DONE]
 * Provide developers secure and non-rate limited way to access all of chain data (transactions, blocks, account balance, events, account balance etc) by locally running an access or an observer node
 * Reduce CPU usage on Execution node by 30%
 * Continue design and implementation of Sporkless Epoch Fallback Recovery solution [DONE]